UBC-MDS/DSCI_554_mbpm/README.md

 A Survey of:

-_Does the first programming language learned influence whether someone prefersPython or R when it comes to data analysis._
+_Does the first programming language learned influence whether someone prefers Python or R when it comes to data analysis?_

 | Team Members | Github Handle |
 |--------------|---------------|